Mizzou-CBMI/COSMOS2/docs/source/workflows/workflows.rst

 Each call to :meth:`Workflow.add_task` does the following:

 1) Gets the corresponding Stage based on stage_name (which defaults to the name of of the `cmd_fxn`)
-2) Checks to see if a Task with the same uid already completed successfully in that stage
-3) If `2)` is True, then return that Task instance (it will also be skipped when the `DAG` is run)
-4) if `2)` is False, then create and return new Task instance
+2) Checks to see if a Task with the same *uid* already completed successfully in that stage 3.1) If `2)` is True, then return the successful Task instance (it will also be skipped when the `DAG` is run) 3.2) if `2)` is False, then create and return a new Task instance

+This allows you to easily change the code that produced a failed Task and resume where you left off.

 Creating Your Job Dependency Graph (DAG)
 ---------------------------------------------------
-A useful model for thinking about how your stages are related is to think in terms of SQL relationship types.
+A useful model for thinking about how your stages and tasks are related is to think in terms of SQL relationship types.

 One2one (aka. map)
 +++++++++++++++++++++++++++++++
-This is the most common stage dependency.
+This is the most common type of dependency.
 For each task in StageA, you create a single dependent task in StageB.

 .. code-block:: python